 I am a recent convert to charity shop fashion after taking part in SecondHand September.
 However I have been selling and reselling on ebay for over a year now, and around 80% of my listings are not clothing, bags or shoes.

-Whether you are shopping for yourself, or for reselling, here are my favourite 6 things to buy secondhand, or at least look out for in the charity shops.
+Whether you are shopping for yourself, or for reselling, you may be wondering what to buy secondhand, and what is better off left on the shelf.
+Here are my favourite 6 things to buy secondhand, or at least look out for in the charity shops.

 You can get some absolute bargain books, especially children’s books.
 My favourite find was a practically new hardback copy of 10 Horrid Henry stories for 50p for my daughter.
 The cover price was £12.99.
 Obviously, children outgrow books quickly and so there always seems to be a good selection.